-Joining me was my increasingly intrepid friend Bruce “Sr. Plata” Silver who frequented the west side location and lamented its closure.
+Joining me on all four of my visits to the Safari Grill has been my increasingly intrepid friend Bruce “Sr. Plata” Silver who frequented the west side location and lamented its closure.
 Together we set off on a dining safari, exploring and experiencing as wide a swathe across the menu as we possibly could.
 Perusing the menu was akin to visiting with an old friend.
 We were already familiar with many, if not all, the items being offered.
 True to the restaurant’s name, featured fare includes a number of char-grilled entrees, each created from fresh prime cuts of meats marinated for more than 24 hours to ensure the peak of flavor.
 For fire-eaters, sauces are applied before, during and after the grilling process to ensure the meats “bring the heat.”
 Unless otherwise requested, all meats are cooked to Medium.

 26 June 2018: We hadn’t been seated long before Shaina brought us a complementary bowl of chips and salsa, a New Mexican restaurant standard.
 The chips were a far cry from the fried corn tortillas we use to scoop up as much salsa as they will bear.
 The chips were very light and thin, seasoned with flavorful Indian spices.
 They were made not from corn tortillas, but from the same light, crispy dough used to create Safari Grill’s fabulous samosas.
 It’s not very often we enjoy chips sans salsa, but these chips are absolutely delightful.
 So is the salsa which has a nice piquancy and plenty of native New Mexican roasted chile flavor.